Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Example: Gravitational lensing in MK background

 \subsection{Deflection angle of light}

-Here we follow Reference \cite{Ishihara2016} to adopt the definition of the deflection angle of light.
-The definition is valid even in an asymptotically non-flat spacetime~\cite{Takizawa2020a}
+Here we follow Reference \cite{Ishihara2016} to adopt the definition of the deflection angle of light in the optical metric.
+The definition is valid even in an asymptotically non-flat spacetime \cite{Takizawa2020a}

-where $\Psi_R$ and $\Psi_S$ denote the angle between the unit vector along the radial direction from the center of the lens object and a unit tangential vector along the light ray at a receiver and a source, respectively. $\phi_{RS}$ denote the coordinate separation angle between a source and a receiver.
+where $\Psi_R$ and $\Psi_S$ denote the angle between the unit vector along the radial direction from the center of the lens object and a unit tangential vector along the light ray at a receiver and a source, respectively. $\phi_{RS}$ denotes the coordinate separation angle between a source and a receiver.
+Note that Reference \cite{Takizawa2020a} focuses only on the flat background case.
+The present paper investigates a more general background with a constant curvature.

 Thus, $\alpha$ is a function of the parameters $p_i$ and $q_j$.